Vertica Integration with DbVisualizer: Connection Guide

-Now you can access DbVisualizer Free for Vertica by downloading the DbVisualizer Free Edition from the DbVisualizer download page.
+Now you can access DbVisualizer Free for Vertica by downloading and installing the DbVisualizer Free Edition from the DbVisualizer download page.
 Then downloading and installing a special license from Vertica.
 This license activates Vertica specific features in the DbVisualizer Free version, making it equivalent to the previously distributed DbVisualizer Free for Vertica.

 Note DbVisualizer Pro Edition includes all the Vertica-specific features and uses the standard Pro license from DbVis.

-See the DbVisualizer documentation for:
+See the DbVisualizer site for:

-Download and Install the Vertica Client Drivers
+Installing the Vertica Client Drivers

-Installing the DbVisualizer Free for Vertica License
+Installing DbVisualizer Free for Vertica License

 Right-click here and select Save link as... to download the special license key file needed to activate the Vertica features.
 Install the license as follows:

 - Start DbVisualizer and select Help > License Key.